sekrupke/bi-mini-project-p02/SETUP.md

 Now Metabase is ready to use.
 For instance, we can directly use automatic explorations from the Home Screen of Metabase:
 ![Metabase Explorations](images/metabase_explorations.png)

-The next steps (answering the business questions etc.) are described in the README.md
+With this, the setup of the project and infrastructure is complete.